-Jianpu Technology Inc.'s (NYSE: JT) stock plunged more than 5% in trading on Monday, to $1.47 per American depositary share, after the company announced weak revenue and mounting losses for the third quarter.
+Jianpu Technology Inc. (NYSE: JT) plunged 7% to $1.44 per American depositary share on Monday intraday after the company announced weak revenue and higher losses in the third quarter.

-The Beijing-based company, which advertises financial products, said in a statement today that in the three months through September its revenue was $45.3 million, down 27% year-over-year.
+The Beijing-based company, which advertises financial products said in a statement today that in the three months through September its revenue was $45.3 million, down 27% year-over-year.
 Jianpu attributed the decline to its recommendation services, which slipped to $40 million, a 24% decrease from the same period last year, the report said.

-Net loss widened to $51.5 million, or 24 cents per ADS, compared with $8 million, or 5 cents per ADS, a year ago, according to the report.
+Net loss widened to $51.5 million, or 24 cents per ADS compared with $8 million, or 5 cents per ADS, a year ago.

-China's regulators have imposed strict policies in the financing sector over the past few quarters, which has caused many to exit the market.
+Over the last few years Chinese regulators have tightened up to limit fraud in the peer-to-peer lending industry, which has caused a number of companies to exit.
 As of October, just 427 P2P firms were operating in China compared with 6,000 in 2015, the South Morning China Post reported last month.

 He added on the regulation changes in the P2P industry, “We want our investors to be aware of this industry regulatory policy change and reform and mounting regulatory pressure.
 The industry entered into a relatively tightening cycle, which consequently has a impact on the supply of financial products being listed on our platform.”

-Under two separate share repurchase programs, launched in August 2018 and February 2019, Jianpu has bought back a combined $30 million of its ADSs, according to its statement.
+Under two separate share repurchase programs, Jianpu has bought a combined $30 million of its ADSs, according to its statement.
 One was announced on Aug.
 24, 2018 and the other was announced on Feb.
 22, 2019, it said.